 At the age of sixteen, Bill sensed God moving in him to be involved in vocational ministry.
-After completing high school, he attended seminary and earning a bachelor’s degree in Pastoral Theology, Master of Ministry, Master of Theology, and a Doctor of Theology degree.
+After completing high school, he attended seminary and earning a bachelor’s degree in Pastoral Theology, Master of Ministry, Master of Theology, and a Doctor of Theology degrees.

 Bill has been in ministry since 1996 having served in numerous ministries.
-He has served as a Church Planter, Senior Pastor, Executive Pastor, Worship Pastor, Youth Pastor, College Professor, Dean of Students, Associate Missional Strategist, Christian School Teacher and Principal.
+He has served as a Church Planter, Senior Pastor, Executive Pastor, Worship Pastor, Youth Pastor, College Professor, Dean of Students, Consultant, Missional Strategist, Christian School Teacher and Principal.

 Bill and his wife, Sandy, have been married since 1994 and reside in Northeast Florida.
 They have two children, Kaity and Will.
 Bill enjoys fishing and hunting, especially when he is with his family.